 - Socialization—providing companionship and contact with others

-- Physical Activity—encouraging physical health through walks and playing
+- Physical Activity—encouraging physical health through walks and playing on a daily basis

 - Grooming—ensuring the health of the skin, coats, paws, nails, ears, etc.